codemonauts/docker-mysql/README.md

 # codemonauts/mysql

-Simple MySQL 5.7 container which includes two scripts to easily import and export a database dump
+Simple MySQL 5.7 container which includes two scripts to easily import and export a database dump.
+It also contains [mycli](mycli.net), as an alternative MySQL-client with nicer colors and better tab completion.

 ## Usage with docker-compose